 Her energy for ongoing professional development together with her broad clinical experience allows her to confidently assess and treat a wide range of conditions.

-Lauren strongly believes in the holistic benefits of core stability, flexibility and body awareness.
-She is also able to identify the need for and deliver manual therapies to optimise recovery.
+Lauren strongly believes in evidence based practice and the holistic benefits of core stability, control, strength and body awareness.
+She is able to identify the need for and deliver manual therapies to optimise recovery.
+She is also a certified Dry Needling therapist.

 Her driven, fun and thoughtful personality complements her client management, where she is always searching to educate, empower and satisfy others.